 Ladies and Gentlemen...The Beatles!

-Curated by the GRAMMY Museum and Fab Four Exhibits, Ladies and Gentlemen…The Beatles! brings us back to the early ‘60s when rock & roll was re-energized--some say saved--by four lads from Liverpool.
-The exhibit covers the period from early 1964 through mid-1966—the years Beatlemania ran rampant in America.
+Curated by the GRAMMY Museum and Fab Four Exhibits, Ladies and Gentlemen…The Beatles! brings us back to the early ‘60s when rock & roll was re-energized—some say saved—by four lads from Liverpool.
+This exhibit covers the period from early 1964 through mid-1966—the years Beatlemania ran rampant in America.
 During this time the band affected nearly every aspect of pop culture, including fashion, art, advertising, media, and, of course, music.
 On display are many Beatles-related pop culture artifacts from the period, as well as correspondence, instruments, posters, photographs, interviews, interactive displays, and an oral history booth in which visitors can leave their own impressions of The Beatles.

 Ladies and Gentlemen…The Beatles! provides fresh new insight into how and why The Beatles impacted America in the 1960s—and beyond.

 Contact Hillary Morimoto, [email protected]